samanth4caballer0/turtlebot_online_path_planning/README.md

 # Define a "Pickup objects" task using behavior trees

-This lab uses the turtlebot3 simulator in ROS noetic Gazebo to complete an object collecting task amking use of the [py_trees](https://github.com/splintered-reality/py_trees) library.
+This lab uses the turtlebot3 simulator in ROS noetic Gazebo to complete an object collecting task making use of the [py_trees](https://github.com/splintered-reality/py_trees) library.

 ## `py_trees` library

-This lab makes use of the [py_trees](https://github.com/splintered-reality/py_trees) library.
+This lab uses the [py_trees](https://github.com/splintered-reality/py_trees) library.
 To install the `py_trees` library do:

 ```bash